kylevessPL/newswise/README.md

 # Newswise

-An application to automatically classify news articles into different topics.
+An application to automatically classify press articles into different topics.